disclosure: affiliate links may be used in this post.

 The photo above shows how the sideboard looked after fresh paint and white hardware.
 You guys know that look is way to simple and clean for me.

 Before I could move on with the project I had to do something with the left side cabinet door.
 It was sticking at the top and wouldn’t close and it was scraping along one side on the bottom of the door.
-Always something.
+When working on your project check the drawers, cabinets, pulls, etc. as you go through the makeover process to be sure everything is working right and in good shape.

 I used my power sander to sand the top of the door so it would close easily.
 Then I sanded the bottom left side of the door.
 Next I touched up the paint where I sanded it all off.
 Now the door closes smoothly and doesn’t scrape the paint.